Does the Small Claims Court Function Similar to What Is Seen On TV?

 The document disclosure processes of the Small Claims Court are often described as easy enough for a self-represented layperson without legal training;...Learn More

-Can Hearsay Testimony Be Used In Court?
-When a Person Testifies In Court About What a Person Only Knows As Second-Hand Information Hearsay Such Evidence Is...Learn More
+Is Hearsay Allowed In Court?
+When a Person Testifies In Court About What a Person Only Knows As Second-Hand Information Hearsay Such Evidence Is Deemed As...Learn More

 Generally, costs awards in Small Claims Court are limited to actual reimbursement for the expenses incurred for representation (lawyer, student-at-law, or...Learn More